akandeBolaji/stack-overflow-lite/README.md

 # stack-overflow-lite
-A very basic and lite version of stack overfloe web
+A very basic and lite version of stack overflow web